A declaration to my children:

 I often think of past times.
 Who doesn’t?
 Its a story book constantly on play; some moments shining, while others dark, making you cover your eyes with your hands hoping to not see anything through the cracks.

 I have been alive for 30 years.
-Many others fewer and more, longer.
+Many others fewer, or more.
 Regardless of the tally on my years, there is something I find, as a ribbon tying my entire past to my present and future: solitary.
 Every moment you see whether you’re pulling from the past or envisioning the future it’s through your eyes and your eyes alone.
 Your experience with yourself shall always and forever be only one perspective: yours.

 There is an extreme amount of ownership that comes with being your only eyes.
 You are in charge of you, you are in control of you; environment will be what it may, other people will do as they will; You, my dear, are your treasures and dark alleys, all at your disposal.
 What an odd notion to sit with.
 Does it make you squirm back and forth, anxious with guilt or do you feel a wave of liberation rushing over you, freeing you from other perspectives you held close.
 No matter what that makes you feel, take out the trash.